R. H. Thomson

 Robert Holmes Thomson CM (born 1947), known as R. H. Thomson, is a Canadian television, film, and stage actor.
 With a career spanning five decades he remains a regular presence on Canadian movie screens and television.
 He has received numerous awards for his contributions to the arts, and to war veterans.

 Life and career

 Thomson was born on September 24, 1947, in Richmond Hill, Ontario.
 He studied at the University of Toronto and the National Theatre School.

 His own play The Lost Boys was staged at the Great Canadian Theatre Company in March 2000 and at Canadian Stage in February 2002.
 He has also hosted programming for CBC Radio and CBC Television.
 Thomson has portrayed a number of historical figures including Samuel Lount, Edsel Ford, Frederick Banting, Duncan Campbell Scott, Mitchell Sharp, and James Cross.

 In 2010, he was appointed a Member of the Order of Canada.
 In May 2015 Thomson received a Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 Eric Peterson performed in his honour at the gala celebrating the laureates at the National Arts Centre.
+In 2017 to 2019, Thomson co-starred in the netflix series Anne with a e as Matthew Cuthbert.